 We begin by considering the global, long-term relationship between anomaly correlation and potential predictability.
-The correlation for the 49-year AMIP run between potential predictability and anomaly correlation is approximately 0.7 over land, suggesting that there is a clear relationship between real and theoretical skill.
-A similar correlation for the 12 years used in this study is over 0.5.
+The correlation for the 50-yr AMIP run between potential predictability and anomaly correlation is approximately 0.7 over land, suggesting that there is a clear relationship between real and theoretical skill.
+A similar correlation for the 12 yr used in this study is over 0.5.
 This indicates that a longer time record would improve the relationship, but there is still a reasonable correlation between the two measures of skill.
 However, when we look at the differences in skill between the interactive and climatological ensembles the relationship becomes much less clear.
 The correlation between the difference in anomaly correlation and the difference in potential predictability is just over 0.1.

 To further understand the differences in potential predictability between the two sets of runs, the signal and noise have been considered separately, since potential predictability is similar to the signal-to-noise ratio.
 Comparing the globally and seasonally averaged signal between the ensembles shows that the interactive ensemble has a signal of about 10% more than the climatological ensemble, while comparing the noise between the two ensembles shows that the interactive ensemble has approximately 30% more noise than the climatological ensemble.
 The greater signal for the interactive ensemble is a favorable result for the interactive soil moisture runs.
 The greater difference in noise is not surprising, however, considering that the soil moisture is the same for all eight members of the climatological ensemble, which reduces the spread between the members.
 As a result of the small increase in signal but a greater increase in noise, the globally and seasonally averaged potential predictability of the interactive ensemble is less than that of the climatological ensemble.
-The less noise in climatological ensemble, which is the result of the unrealistic assumption of non-interactive soil moisture, mutes the effect of the signal due to evolving soil moisture in the interactive ensemble.

-The muting of the effect of the signal can be seen by looking at the spatial correlation between the signal and potential predictability and the correlation between the noise and potential predictability.
+Another inconsistency with considering the differences in skill measures between the two ensembles can be seen by looking at the spatial correlation between the signal and potential predictability and the correlation between the noise and potential predictability.
 The full fields (not the differences) of the signal and potential predictability have a correlation of approximately 0.1, while the noise and potential predictability have a correlation of approximately -0.6.
-(These values are global and seasonal averages over both ensembles).
+(These values are global and seasonal averages over both ensembles.)
 This implies that the noise plays a larger part than the signal in determining spatial pattern of potential predictability.
-However when considering the difference in signal, difference in noise, and difference in potential predictability (between the two ensembles), we find that the spatial correlation between the difference in signal and the difference in noise and the difference in potential predictability is approximately -0.1.
-This indicates that the difference in potential predictability is primarily driven by the difference in signal, and the influence of the noise becomes secondary.
+However, when considering the difference in signal, difference in noise, and difference in potential predictability (between the two ensembles), we find that the spatial correlation between the difference in signal and the difference in potential predictability is approximately 0.4, while the correlation between the difference in noise and the difference in potential predictability is approximately -0.1.
+This indicates that the spatial pattern of the difference in potential predictability is primarily driven by the difference in signal, and the influence of the noise becomes secondary.